 What material is covered?

-Students learn about equine care and first aid, anatomy, stable management, breed history, and more!
-Learning is done through book work and hands on care.
-Following the American Morgan Horse and American Saddlebred Horse Youth Curriculum, students will be assigned a written and speech topic at the beginning of each semester.
+Students will learn all the ins and outs of stable management.
+All products needed to run the business side.
+How to set up a budget.
+Learning is done through book work and hands on.
+Students will be assigned a written and speech topic at the beginning of each semester.

 Meet Your Instructors

 Jill studied Equestrian Science at Stephens College in Columbia, Missouri prior to enlisting in the military in 2009.
 In 2010-2011 she deployed to Afghanistan in support of Operation Enduring Freedom.
 There she developed and implemented a radio literacy program for the women and children which was disseminated province wide.
 Upon her return home Jill worked as a program coordinator at the Boys & Girls Club, at the Haverhill Alternative High School, and founded the nonprofit Stepping Stones Family Services before returning to her roots in the Equestrian Industry.
 As Camp Director and Instructor at Northern Belle Stables, Jill credits horses as helping to shape her as a strong woman and loves to introduce young equestrians to the unique bond shared between horse and rider.